Inklingo

 estaban

-Use this to describe a continuous emotional or physical state in the past for multiple people.
+Use this to describe a continuous emotional or physical state in the past for multiple people or things.

 Two children with bright smiles looking happily at simple, colorful wrapped gifts they are holding, depicting a temporary state of happiness.